 India is a price sensitive smartphone market where the average selling price (ASP) of a smartphone hovers around Rs.
 10,700 ($160) and comparatively iPhone’s price lingers around $660 as of June 2016.
 Samsung Devices are sold at an average selling price of $173 and Micromax at $86, according to Ramon Llamas, Research Manager at IDC.
 Llamas also pointed out that last year, 86.5% of all smartphones shipped into India retailed under $200.
 The iPhone SE, that was targeted at the budget smartphone buyers was still expensive in India; thus, the strategy backfired for Apple.

 Apart from disputes with the Chinese Government, Apple is also facing the music from the Indian government.
 By banning the sales of Apple’s refurbished iPhones in the country, the government has given a big jolt to Apple’s strategy for India.
 Refurbished iPhones was accounted for a sizable chunk of the profit for Apple in the country.
-Strategy Analytics have recently reported that as a result of the ban Apple’s iPhone sales in India declined by 33.34% year on year in Q2 2016.
+Strategy Analytics has recently reported that as a result of the ban, the sales of Apple iPhone in India have declined by 33.34% YoY in Q2 2016.

 iPhone is the biggest contributor to Apple’ revenue and continues to extract far more profit.
 The momentum, however, in the smartphone market has been swinging away from Cupertino for the last few quarters towards Seoul.
 The recently launched Galaxy Note 7 pre-bookings surpassed the booking of Galaxy S7 Edge – the second most successful smartphone in 1H 2016.
 Encouraged by the response to its latest smartphones, Samsung is reportedly working on bendable screen smartphone.
 On the contrary, Apple’s next bet on iPhone failed to impress industry analysts as the upcoming iPhone is slated to house the same iPhone 6S design without much upgrades in features.
 Though rumours are making rounds that Apple is focused and betting big on the 10Th anniversary iPhone, which is expected to steal the show, we have to wait until 2017 to witness that.
 Till then, it’s going to be a tough ride for Apple apparently.